alephium/www/src/content/homepage.md

         - text: Grant Program V2
           complete: false
 shopSection:
-  title: Get our swag
+  title: SWALPH
-  subtitle: Shard your life a little 🤘
+  subtitle: Decentralized SWAG 🤘
-  description: If you want to wear our colors, head out to our shop and access a selection of clothes and goodies.
+  description: If you want to wear Alephium's colors, head out to the shop and access a selection of clothes and goodies.
-   We're making sure to produce the nicest designs for you to add a bit of sharding and PoLW vibes in your daily routine.
+   You'll find the nicest designs for you to add a bit of sharding and PoLW vibes in your daily routine.
   link:
-    text: "Visit our shop"
+    text: "Visit the shop"
     url: https://alephium.myspreadshop.ch

 followUsSection: